VDA5050/VDA5050/VDA5050_EN.md

 SEMIAUTOMATIC | Fleet control is in control of the mobile robot.<br> Mobile robot moves and executes actions based on orders from the fleet control. <br>The driving speed is controlled by the HMI.<br>The steering is under automatic control.
 INTERVENED | Fleet control is not in control of the mobile robot.
 The mobile robot is reporting its state correctly.<br>HMI can be used to control the steering, velocity and handling devices of the mobile robot.<br>Fleet control is allowed to send orders or order updates to the mobile robot to be executed after changing back into operating mode 'AUTOMATIC' or 'SEMI-AUTOMATIC'.
 Fleet control shall not send any instant action except `cancelOrder`.<br>The mobile robot shall not clear the order but shall remove all zone requests from the state, also if the mobile robot is already inside a 'RELEASE' zone. (*Remark: If necessary, the fleet control can continue to track the position of the mobile robot and decide whether clearance for other mobile robots is possible.*) The mobile robot shall not request any permissions to enter a 'RELEASE' zone or for replanning inside a 'COORDINATED_REPLANNING' zone.<br>If entering operating mode 'INTERVENED' has any impact on running actions the mobile robot shall reflect this in the state message accordingly.<br>If the mobile robot leaves this operating mode and does not directly switch into 'AUTOMATIC' or 'SEMI-AUTOMATIC' mode it shall act according to new operating mode.
 If the mobile robot leaves this operating mode and switches directly into 'AUTOMATIC' or 'SEMI-AUTOMATIC' mode the mobile robot shall continue executing any current order.
 If the mobile robot detects during operating mode 'INTERVENED' that a continuation of the current order is not possible the mobile robot shall switch into operating mode 'MANUAL' and act accordingly.
 MANUAL | Fleet control is not in control of the mobile robot. <br>Fleet control shall not send orders or actions to the mobile robot. <br>HMI can be used to control the steering, velocity and handling devices of the mobile robot.<br>The position of the mobile robot is sent to the fleet control.<br>When the mobile robot enters this mode, it immediately clears any current order.<br>If, while being in this mode, the mobile robot detects that it is being moved to a position where the current value of `lastNodeId` cannot be used as a start node of a new order, it shall set `lastNodeId` to an empty string ("").
-STARTUP | Fleet control is not in control of the mobile robot.
+START_UP | Fleet control is not in control of the mobile robot.
 The mobile robot is starting up and not ready to receive orders.
-State message parameters may be incomplete or invalid until startup is finished.
+State message parameters may be incomplete or invalid until start-up is finished.
 SERVICE | Fleet control is not in control of the mobile robot. <br>Fleet control shall not send orders or actions to the mobile robot. <br>When the mobile robot enters this mode, it immediately clears any current order.<br>The mobile robot shall set `lastNodeId` to an empty string ("").<br>Authorized personnel can reconfigure the mobile robot.
 TEACH_IN | Fleet control is not in control of the mobile robot. <br>Fleet control shall not send orders or actions to the mobile robot. <br>When the mobile robot enters this mode, it immediately clears any current order.<br>The mobile robot shall set `lastNodeId` to an empty string ("").<br>The mobile robot is being taught, e.g., mapping is done by an operator.